-Checking yourself every step of the way can help you stay professional in everything you do and making sure that you are on good terms with your employer.
+Checking yourself every step of the way can help you stay professional in everything you do and ensure that you are on good terms with your employer.

 Nobody likes being told what to do all the time and some degree of independence is always needed in any work environment.
-But, being independent doesn’t mean doing whatever comes to mind.
+But being independent doesn’t mean doing whatever you want.
 In fact, it’s quite the contrary.

-Being independent means being able to take care of your needs while taking responsibility for your own decisions and paying attention to the people around you and your environment.
-When you learn how to work independently you have the freedom to explore your skills and talents and employers want to see more of what you are capable of doing.
+Being independent means being able to take care of your needs while taking responsibility for your own decisions and paying attention to the people and the environment around you.

-You can easily show employers that you possess this skill on your CV through volunteering, listing any field trips, or projects you participated in or any university work that involved working closely with people coming from different backgrounds.
+To demonstrate this skill on your résumé, make sure to demonstrate your volunteering, projects you completed, or university work that involved working closely with people from different backgrounds.

-Self-motivation is one of the most important qualities that reinforces continuous learning and success, helps you realise your goals and facilitates progress.
+Self-motivation is one of the most important qualities that reinforces continuous learning and success, as it helps you realise your goals and facilitate progress.